FWeinb/fweinb.github.com/_posts/2013-06-04-about-prose-io.md

 ## Settings up your \_config.yml

 This step is optional but will increase the comfort of editing your articles with Prose.io greatly.
-I never worked with [YAML](http://www.yaml.org/) before and therefore was quite irritated about the syntax, but after reading the [documentation for prose](https://github.com/prose/prose/wiki/Configuration) I got used to it.
+I never worked with [YAML](http://www.yaml.org/) before and therefore was quite irritated about the syntax, but after reading the [documentation for prose](https://github.com/prose/prose/wiki/Configuration) I found myself getting used to it quite fast.

 I ended up with this:
 ```yaml